-- a) Provide limited vehicle access for through traffic looking to access or exit the local road network. - b) Regular, minor delays or the need for driver co-operation due to vehicles parking on local roads are acceptable, as a traffic calming outcome. - c) Maintaining high levels of permeability for non-vehicle road users. - d) Roads are designed to ensure a low-speed traffic environment. - e) Informal on street parking constrains traffic movement.
+- a) Provide limited vehicle access for through traffic looking to access or exit the local road network. - b) Regular, minor delays or the need for driver co-operation due to vehicles parking on local roads are acceptable, as a traffic calming outcome. - c) Maintaining high levels of permeability for non-vehicle road users. - d) Roads are designed to ensure a low-speed traffic environment. - e) Informal on street parking constrains traffic movement. - f) Minimise pavement areas to combat the heat island effect, reduce lifecycle costs and increase opportunities to plant trees with larger canopies within wider verges.

-- a) Streets are constructed generally in accordance with the dimensions identified at Figure E7.74, E7.75, E7.76, E7.77, E7.78, E7.79 and E7.63. - b) Widening of road may be required where topographical or road curve circumstances dictate. - c) Roads adjacent to land with a bushfire hazard are designed to provide fire truck access adjacent to land that may present a bushfire hazard. - d) Roads adjacent to the Environmental Corridors and Mulgoa Nature Reserve are to have a carriageway of 8m clear travel width to meet the Planning for Bushfire Protection 2019. - e) Parking is required to be provided outside the minimum carriageway width of 8m for perimeter roads and 5.5m for non-perimeter roads in accordance with Section 5.3.2 of Planning for Bush Fire Protection 2019.
+- a) Streets are constructed generally in accordance with the dimensions identified at Figure E7.73. - b) Where adjoining local open space, streets are constructed generally in accordance with Figure E7.74. - c) Widening of road may be required where topographical or road curve circumstances dictate. - d) Parking is required to be provided outside the minimum carriageway width of 8m for perimeter roads and 5.5m for non-perimeter roads in accordance with Section 5.3.2 of Planning for Bush Fire Protection 2019.